How our doctors diagnose your insomnia

 While there’s no test to diagnose insomnia as such, in some cases the doctor may request some tests to check for an underlying cause.

 For example, if they suspect that thyroid problems might be to blame, they can ask that you undergo a blood test.
-They can arrange for a test kit to be sent to your home, where you can provide a sample quickly and painlessly in the comfort of your living room.

 Types of insomnia